Pedestria/vortex-rtde/package/README.md

 ## Checklist:

-- Expand Non-JS support.

-- Add Support for UMD Modules (Add more support for AMD Define Modules)

 - Build LivePush

     - Build Interpreter For Browser(To interpret Star created by Compiler.
 Not used in production/neutron-star mode)